 After a SPAC merger, the newly formed company typically assumes the name of the operating company it acquired and its ticker symbol is changed to reflect the merger.
 As an investor, you have the option of continuing to hold the stock, or you can sell it as you would any other security through your brokerage account.
 What happens to the stock price depends on what company the SPAC merges with.

 For example: the fantasy sports-betting operator DraftKings went public by merging with Diamond Eagle Acquisition Corp in April 2020.
-The stock has performed well, debuting near $US 10 per share and rising to all-time high of $US 63.78 in October 2020.
-Some investors speculate that the stock will continue to gain traction owing to the rise in online gaming and sports betting in the wake of the coronavirus pandemic.
+The stock performed well, debuting near $US 10 per share and rising to all-time high of $US 63.78 in October 2020.

 On the other hand, Virgin Galactic exemplifies exactly how tenuous and unpredictable SPAC mergers can be.
 The commercial spaceflight company went public via a SPAC merger with Social Capital Hedosophia in 2019.
 Shares launched at $US 12.34 apiece, but in the months following its release, prices fell to $US 7.25 in November 2019 before bouncing to an all-time high of $US 33.87 in February 2020.
-The stock has continued to rise and fall as traders hesitate on the market viability of a SPAC tourism investment.
+The stock has continued to rise and fall, making it a volatile holding for Australian investors.

 Ultimately, there’s no way to predict what will happen to a SPAC stock following a merger.
 Before you invest, find out if the SPAC you’re interested in has a target industry or market sector, as this may help guide your decision.